andrearyang/uniprot-to-af/README.md

 To use,
 1. Run main.py in terminal
 2. Input Uniprot protein IDs separated by commas
+3. Input ion if needed (just hit enter to skip if not)
 3. Download JSON file protein_search_results.json
 4. Upload to AlphaFold server; download output
 5. Save output to "output" folder